 Values included in square brackets [] are default values to be used for calibration.

-All other parameters values not included in [], are to be considered mandatory.
+All other parameters values not included in [], are to be considered mandatory for performance evaluation.

 Simulation results should be presented together with the specification of the value used per each of the parameters in the tables.